 We all want dramatic curb appeal in our landscapes.
-One way to accomplish this is to use brightly colored, eye catching plants.
-The problem with adding too many bright plants is that it can quickly turn from “eye catching” to “eyesore,” as too many of these colors can clash and become uncomplementary.
+One way to accomplish this is to use brightly colored, eye-catching plants.
+The problem with adding too many bright plants is that it can quickly turn from “eye-catching” to “eyesore,” as too many of these colors can clash and become uncomplimentary.
 To avoid this, you can use color blocking in the garden.
 What is color blocking?
 Continue reading for the answer.

 What is Color Blocking?

 A few years ago, I did a backyard garden design for a retired art teacher.
-Her request was that the spectrum of the rainbow be displayed along the lot line of her backyard.
-Starting with red flowers, I used roses, quince, lilies and other plants with shades of red for this part of her color block garden design.
+Her request was that the spectrum of the rainbow is displayed along the lot line of her backyard.
+Starting with red flowers, I used roses, quince, lilies, and other plants with shades of red for this part of her color-block garden design.

 Next to them, I placed plants like gaillardia, poppies, and other roses with red and orange shades.
 The next flower garden color schemes included orange flowering plants, then orange and yellow, and so on, until she literally had a rainbow made from plants along her backyard.
 This is an example of color blocking.